Diffusive limit of the Boltzmann equation around Rayleigh profile in the half space: Nonlinear estimate

-Then it is standard to apply a sequential argument under the small perturbation framework to conclude the existence and uniqueness of \eqref{remainder_eqn} that satisfies \eqref{R_est}.
-For detailed construction of the well-posedness and positivity, we refer readers to \cite{EGKM2} and \cite{jung}.
+Then it is standard to apply the sequential argument or fixed point theorem to construct a unique solution to \eqref{remainder_eqn} that satisfies \eqref{R_est}.
+For detailed construction of the well-posedness and positivity, we refer readers to \cite{EGKM2}.

-Since the expansion coefficients $f_1,f_2$ in \eqref{f1}, \eqref{f_2} are completely determined by $u$, which has a unique solution as the heat equation in \eqref{u_1}, we conclude the existence and uniqueness for the original Boltzmann equation $F$ in \eqref{eqn_F}.
+Since the expansion coefficients $f_1,f_i$ in \eqref{f1}, \eqref{f_i} are completely determined by $u$ and the corresponding initial condition $f_{i,0}$, which has a unique solution as the heat equation and linear NSF system in \eqref{u_p} and \eqref{u_theta_i_eqn}, we conclude the existence and uniqueness for the original Boltzmann equation $F$ in \eqref{eqn_F}.
 The positivity of the solution can also be justified by employing the classical positive-preserving iteration scheme in \cite{EGKM2}.

 Finally, the convergence from the kinetic equation to the fluid equation in $\e$ \eqref{convergence} follows from